FreshAirTonight/af2complex/README.md

 #### Version 1.2 (2022-02-19)

-- Added supports to AF-Multimer neural network models, in both paired and unpaired MSAs modes.
+- Added supports to AF-Multimer neural network models, in both paired and unpaired MSAs modes
 - Domain cropping from pre-generated full monomer features (in unpaired MSAs mode only)
 - Checkpoint option for model inference
 - Code refactoring

 #### Version 1.0 (2021-11-09)

-- Predicting structural models of a protein complex, e.g., a homooligomer or heterooligomer.
+- Predicting structural models of a protein complex
 - Paired MSAs are not required for complex modeling
 - Metrics for evaluating structural models of protein-protein interfaces
 - Option to save the intermediate models during recycles
 - Added `genome`, `super`, `economy` presets
-- Modularized workflow including feature generation, DL model inference and MD minimization.
+- Modularized workflow including feature generation, DL model inference and MD minimization

 ## Installation